 Economic research questions around the key subjects innovation and entrepreneurship are of high relevance to the legal research at the Max Planck Institute for Innovation and Competition.
 Within the scope of a new department at the MPI, the new Munich Center for Innovation and Entrepreneurship Research (MCIER), a team of researchers examines these questions.
 MCIER engages in research to explore and analyze the courses, determinants, outcomes and implications of innovation and entrepreneurship processes.

 The primary task is basic research in the areas of IP law and competition law.
 Thanks to the close connection of its research fellows with diverse national and foreign universities, the Institute is capable to a large extent of incorporating insights that are won from its research activities into university teaching.
 In this way, significant relationships in commercial law issues are demonstrated at the student level.
 The teaching activities of members of the Institute often motivate students to take on work in academia.

 Alongside such teaching activities at universities, there are other educational opportunities at the MPI.
-On the one hand, the International Max Planck Research School for Competition and Innovation (IMPRS-CI) offers especially gifted German and foreign students the opportunity to prepare for their doctorate in the context of a structured, interdisciplinary programme with excellent research conditions.
-On the other hand, a specialised master’s programme (LL.M.) is offered in cooperation with various universities through the Munich Intellectual Property Law Center (MIPLC) with an international student body.
+A specialised master’s programme (LL.M.) is offered in cooperation with various universities through the Munich Intellectual Property Law Center (MIPLC) with an international student body.
 Primary educational purposes are further served by the general scholarship programme, which accompanies young researchers from all over the world and also offers and independent academic qualification.